rust-lang/rust/text/0000-time-improvements.md

 impl Ord for SystemTime;
 ```

-The main difference from the design of `ProcessTime` is that it is impossible to
+The main difference from the design of `Instant` is that it is impossible to
 know for sure that a `SystemTime` is in the past, even if the operation that
 produced it happened in the past (in real time).